geist-org/contributors/README.md

 ## Contributors

-Get contributors to each file in organization ZEIT UI.
+Get contributors to each file in organization Geist UI.

 <br/>